 “Please,” the member said, “don’t report on rumors.”

 Before the Report could suss out the truth, George withdrew from the race.
 He stopped his campaign after he called another candidate, Jordan Mims, a profane name at the end of a forum April 12.

-The outburst followed a series of social media posts that culminated in Mims saying this about George during his opening remarks at the forum:
+The outburst followed a series of social media posts that culminated in Mims lodging a personal attack against George during his opening remarks at the forum.

 George, president of an executive search firm, declined to speak with the Report on the record.
 (George offered a statement to the Report after this story published.
 Please see the note at the end of this story.)
 He explained his decision in a post on Facebook, one of the same social media sites he says Mims and a small group of people used to coordinate the assassination of his character.

 “We believed that the ‘noise’ created from these false claims became insurmountable for our campaign.
 And, as a supporter, we recognize that many of you were being placed in a difficult position,” he wrote.

 This campaign’s demise is another case study in how social media has filled the void left by the decline in local news and prompted another round of questions about whether the cost of distributing unverified information outweighs the benefits.